 The Lamoille Valley Rail Trail (LVRT) is an unparalleled experience, spanning the breadth of Vermont from St. Johnsbury to Swanton, and crossing eighteen communities along the route.
 At 93 miles long, the LVRT is the longest rail trail in New England, offering spectacular vistas and local hospitality and services for hikers, bikers, equestrians, snowmobilers, snowshoers, dog mushers, and cross-country skiers and a host of other users and organizations.

 Detailed section maps can be found on the Vermont Rail Trail System website.

 While the old Lamoille Valley Rail Road is now just a part of Vermont history, its footprint is a very exciting part of the state's future.
 The railway served as a vital east-west transportation corridor from 1877 until its closing in 1994.
 By the new millennium, after an extensive review process, the state determined that a proposal from VAST to convert the railway into a 4-season recreational trail was the best use of this important asset – and the Lamoille Valley Rail Trail was born.
-Currently a partnership of VTrans and VAST, the trail is managed by the LVRTC, focusing on the trail’s rehabilitation and realization.
+The trail is managed through a partnership of VTrans and VAST focusing on the trail’s rehabilitation and realization.

 Visit Lamoille Valley Rail Trail online for more information or contact: